 Jaew Bong (Hot Pepper Dip)

-A common Lao condiment, jaew bong is a sticky mass of fish sauce, palm sugar, dried chili, garlic, shallots, and tamarind.
+A common Lao condiment, jaew bong is a sticky mass of fish sauce, palm sugar, dried chile, garlic, shallots, and tamarind.
 The mixture is fried in oil, then cooked at a low temperature to meld the flavors and thicken it up, resulting in a funky, slightly sweet spread with a low-intensity spicy burn.
 In Laos, dried strips of water buffalo skin are incorporated into jaew bong, which adds a chewiness that’s hard to replicate (water buffalo skin is, unsurprisingly, tough to find in the United States).

-Chef Bobby Pradachith, one of the chefs and co-owners of Thip Khao, says, “It’s kind of like having an all-purpose sauce that you have on the side and can serve with everything.”
+Chef Boby Pradachith, one of the chefs and co-owners of Thip Khao, says, “It’s kind of like having an all-purpose sauce that you have on the side and can serve with everything.”
 Thip Khao serves jaew bong at the start of every meal alongside sliced raw vegetables.
 But, Pradachith says, it’s also the kind of condiment that lends itself to being eaten with plain rice, or whatever a person might have on hand.

 Muu Haeng (Sun-Dried Pork) and Siin Haeng (Sun-Dried Beef)